 Mercola Statement: The Weston Price Foundation’s strong belief is that vitamin A is not at all toxic but is necessary for optimal vitamin D function.
 However they believe there is sufficient vitamin A in the diet of most Americans, especially if they are taking a multivitamin.

 WAPF Response: If Dr. Mercola is so familiar with all the information on cod liver oil on our website, how can he make this fundamental misrepresentation of Dr. Price’s research?
 Our primary message is that vitamin A levels are far too low in the modern American diet compared to primitive diets.
-Primitive peoples consumed very high levels of vitamin A from organ meats, insects, fish eggs, fish heads, liver and fish liver oils, as well as from butterfat and egg yolks from grassfed animals.
+Indigenous peoples consumed very high levels of vitamin A from organ meats, insects, fish eggs, fish heads, liver and fish liver oils, as well as from butterfat and egg yolks from grassfed animals.
 Since most of our animals are raised in confinement today, and many of the vitamin A-rich foods are unacceptable to modern palates, we recommend taking cod liver oil on a daily basis.
 We have never recommended taking a multivitamin.
 Likewise, we have never stated that vitamin A is “not at all” toxic.

 Mercola Statement: In the third world this is not the case and they would likely benefit from vitamin A supplementation.